yinglin33/calendarocr/README.md

 ```
 By default run.py keeps the image in the folder if no 2nd parameter is passed

+## What to Expect After Running:
+1. A page will open in your default browser, prompting you to choose a Google account that you want to link this application to.
+2. Go through the prompted authorization process to allow the application access to your Google Calendar, and then you can close the tab or window.
+3. A message should pop up, saying "Event created", followed by a link of the newly created event.

 ## Inspiration For Calendarocr:

 **Storytime:**